fengtan/ldap-explorer/README.md

 features
   - command "Connect to..." (quick pick server)
   - command *palette* "Delete connection..." (currently disabled in command palette)
-  - command "ldap-browser.show-attributes" should show in command palette (open a quick pick so the user can paste the DN) ; document this feature in README.md
+  - command "ldap-explorer.show-attributes" should show in command palette (open a quick pick so the user can paste the DN) ; document this feature in README.md
   - button "test connection" / verifies credentials
   - ability to *edit* a connection's settings (not just add and delete)
   - creating a new connection should open focus on our view